 The first step to reclaiming sleep and going to bed on time is to establish a bedtime.
 It sounds easier than it is because after a long day of work we just want to have some fun.
-And we stay up late watching movies, listening to music, or playing games.
+And we stay up late watching movies, listening to Fender Play Review‘s music, or playing games.
 But your body needs sleep.
-Do you know how much hours you should be sleeping?
+Do you know how many hours you should be sleeping?

 Well, The National Sleep Foundation recommends:

 Are you sleeping 7-9 hours a night?
 I highly doubt it, or you wouldn’t be reading this.
 The question is how to find the right bedtime for you.
 To do that we have to know about the sleep cycle.

 When you go to sleep, your brain goes through different stages.
 We divide them into: